isaacs/ejsgi/README.md

 An EJSGI Server is the glue that connects EJSGI Applications to HTTP request and response messages.

 The reference implementation is built on [nodejs](http://nodejs.org/).

+## Promises

+A promise is an object that exposes an `addCallback` method.  `addCallback` takes a single function argument, which is called with the appropriate arguments when they're ready.
+For the purpose of EJSGI, this is the only required functionality, but servers MAY add additional features.

+(**IZS** Maybe apps should just take a callback, and then we don't have to talk about promises at all?
+It'd make post-app middleware a lot simpler.)

 ## Stream Objects